ThierryGoubier/GitFileTree-MergeDriver/README.md

 ```
 *.package/*.class/properties.json		merge=mcProperties
 ```

+Note also that some git commands, such as `git cherry-pick` and `git rebase` do not trigger the use of the merge driver.
+For those cases, the merge driver is also registered as a merge tool, and can be used after one of those commands if it creates conflicts on metadata by using `git merge-tool -tool=mcmerge`.

 As an example of how the merge driver works, this is the normal output when merging under git with FileTree (or GitFileTree) packages (with two versions of the SmaCC tutorial in each branch) :
 ```